Christof93/Perceptron/README.md

 # Perceptron
-A simple implementation of the perceptron model in python
+A simple implementation of the perceptron learning algorithm in python